 Subject to the above, otherwise, go completely nuts. 😉 Any serious offense against the crew rules (i.e. rude behaviour, constant negativity, modding/cheating, …) will lead to a kick or ban.

-In case of issues, we suggest the following procedure:
+In case of issues, we suggest the following procedure.
+This procedure is also expected to be followed by guests and towards guests.

 - Approach and confront the person directly if you can.
 It is possible that you or the other party have misinterpreted something or that something has been badly communicated.
 Empathy is a key component of being ethical.
 Therefore, approaching others with a helping hand when they mess up is truly an act that encapsulates more than anything else what we are all about.